stomt/ngscss/source/foundation/helpers.md

 Foundation - Helpers
 ====================

-Helpers are the functions, mixins, extends, and animations used throughout an MVCSS application.
+Helpers are the functions, mixins, extends, and animations used throughout an NGSCSS application.

 Functions
 ---------